 Liquid Shampoo Brands

-- I now use Alter/Native shampoo by the co-operative Suma, now available as refills from The Good Neighbour in Dublin 14.
+- I used to use Alter/Native shampoo by the co-operative Suma, which I could get locally.
 Their products contain over 99% natural ingredients and are made in the UK .
 They list the plain English version of ingredients and the source of them too.
 The company attempted to remove palm-oil from their products but found that some of the key ingredients were not available with a genuine and traceable palm-free guarantee, so for now they state that they only responsibly sourced and sustainable RSPO certified palm oil based ingredients when palm oil free options are not available, and clearly state so on the labels.
 Their shampoo, body wash and hand wash liquid products all contain Ammonium Lauryl Sulphate (ALS), cleansing agent thought to be less irritating to the skin than SLS or SLES and rapidly biodegradable.
 None of their products or ingredients have been tested on animals and carry the Leaping Bunny logo.
 All products are suitable for vegetarians and vegans and carry the Vegan Society logo.
 They offer package-free soaps and soaps in recycled and recyclable cardboard boxes, their shampoo bottles are made from 100% post-consumer recycled plastic and are also fully recyclable.
 The lids are clear and white plastic PP (polypropylene) lids, which are recyclable too.
 They also offer refills options, in recyclable plastic.
 They say that they’re looking into whether their 20L sized containers can be returned to Suma, washed and refilled to close the loop on their recyclability.
 Interestingly being a co-operative Suma’s employees, set the direction of the business.
 Everyone has an equal say and all get paid the same wage, take responsibility and each do a range of jobs each week, from truck driving to cooking to accounts.

 - I used to use Faith in Nature’s Aloe Vera shampoo , which you can get refills of in a lot of health and zero waste stores around Ireland.
 Their shampoo is free from cruelty, animal ingredients, GMO ingredients, synthetic colouring, synthetic fragrances, SLES, SLS, parabens, artificial preservatives, BPA plastic, Methylisothiazolinone (MI).
 The Scottish based company that makes it aims to use Fair Trade or ‘ethically traded’ ingredients wherever possible and it is certified as top grade by SEDEX, an organisation which has an aim to stamp out exploitation.
 Some of their products contain organic ingredients which have been certified separately.
 Some of their products contain ‘sustainable’ palm oil but they’re working to replace this.